Railway platform height: Metro and light rail

 Platform heights of metro systems vary by system and even by line.
 For example, on the MBTA subway system in the Greater Boston area, Blue Line platforms are 41.5 in above top of rail (ATR), while Orange Line platforms are at 45 in, and Red Line platforms are at 49 in.
 Bay Area Rapid Transit stations have platform heights of 39 in.

 Most light rail systems have platforms around 12-14 inch ATR, allowing level boarding on low-floor light rail vehicles.
 Most new systems are built to this standard, and some older systems like VTA light rail have been converted.
 Several systems including MetroLink use higher platforms with level boarding.
 Several older light rail systems have high-floor vehicles but low platforms, with mini-high platforms or lifts for accessibility.
 Some, like the MBTA Green Line, are being converted to low-floor rolling stock, while others, like Baltimore Light Rail have permanent mini-high platforms.
 Muni Metro has 34 in high platforms in the subway section as well as some surface stops, and mini-high platforms at other surface stops; the vehicles have movable stairs inside to serve both high and low platforms.

 Oceania

 Australia

+The majority of railway systems in Australia use high level platforms with a platform height at or slightly below the train floor level.
+This conforms with Australian Standard AS 7633 Railway infrastructure: Clearances prepared by the Rail Industry Safety and Standards Board, which recommends a nominal platform height of 1,080 mm above top of rail.
+Where level boarding is not possible, AS 7633 recommends that the platform height should be set with a step up into the train.